Skip to main content

 How Real Life Ministry Compares

-Real Life Ministry directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 68/100 is 1 points below the Arts, Culture & Humanities category average.
-The organization holds 693.9 months of operating reserves, indicating strong financial stability.
+Real Life Ministry earns a NonprofitTruth efficiency grade of C (54/100).
+That is 2 points below the Arts, Culture & Humanities category average.
+The organization holds 693.9 months of operating reserves, indicating strong financial cushion.

 Financials